raravi/amithraravi2.com/_posts/2017-04-26-protect-your-morality.md

 teaser:     morality-400x250.jpg
 ---

-> Morality is not the doctrine of how we may make ourselves happy, but how we may make ourselves worthy of happiness.
+> "Morality is not the doctrine of how we may make ourselves happy, but how we may make ourselves worthy of happiness."
-> ~ Immanuel Kant
+> <br/><cite> ~ Immanuel Kant</cite>

 ![image]({{ site.url }}{{ site.images }}morality.jpg)